gimlet-ai/tddGPT/README.md

 7. Run dev-gpt
 ```
-dev-gpt --prompt 'build a ReactJS todo app with the following features: add a todo, mark it as complete and rename it'
+dev-gpt --prompt 'build a flask app with a form to record the name, address, dob, height and weight and store it in a sqlite db'
 ```

 The app should be built in the todo-app in the current directory.